embrace-io/embrace-docs/docs/android/features/jetpack-compose.md

 Requires Jetpack Compose dependency at build time and run time
 :::

-### Enabling with local configuration file
+### Set Local config

-Our Jetpack Compose intrumentator is in beta now.
-You will need to modify your `embrace-config.json` [file](/android/features/configuration-file.md)
+To enable onClick instrumentation, You will need to modify your `embrace-config.json` [file](/android/features/configuration-file.md)

 ```json
 {